The Platform Value System

 The Arithmetic

-The buyers put a market price on firms like yours.
-The math is public.
+Stake buyers put a market price on firms like yours.
+The arithmetic is standard across that market.

 Your platform is the firm itself.
 For a fund manager, that is the management company: the entity that earns the fees.

 Read that arithmetic once more.
-It means every dollar of durable management-company margin is worth roughly ten dollars of enterprise value to you, your partners, and everyone in the firm who holds a stake.
+A dollar of management-company margin, once it has seasoned for two-plus years and been verified through diligence, prices at the multiple: roughly ten dollars of enterprise value to you, your partners, and everyone in the firm who holds a stake.
+Buyers do not pay the multiple on last quarter's margin; they pay it on margin with a history, which is the strongest argument for starting the work now.
 It also means the reverse.
 Margin that depends on you personally, on undocumented process, on data you cannot produce on demand, gets discounted toward zero in any serious diligence.

 The buyers only pay for what survives diligence without the founder in the room.
 The institutionalization is not overhead on the way to the wealth.
 It is the wealth.